-Teeth become discolored over time, usually due to lifestyle habits.
+Teeth become discoloured over time, usually due to lifestyle habits.

-- Drinks such as black teeth and coffee, wine’s, carbonated beverages, and sports drinks
+- Drinks such as black tea and coffee, wines, carbonated beverages, and sports drinks

-- Colored foods such as berries and other fruits and vegetables
+- Coloured foods such as berries and other fruits and vegetables

-- Sauces can also discolor your teeth such as curries, soy sauce, and tomato sauce
+- Sauces can also discolour your teeth such as curries, soy sauce, and tomato sauce

 - Tobacco use, including chewing tobacco